 Are there any side effects from the surgery?

 The most commonly reported side effect is numbness in the abdominal area, which can last for up to six weeks following the procedure until the muscles and skin have fully healed.
-Other temporary side effects can include some discomfort or pain, a bit of swelling and redness and some itching at the incision sites as healing progresses.
-These side effects can be well managed with the appropriate pain medications.
+Other temporary side effects can include some discomfort or pain, a bit of swelling and redness around the belly button area and some itching at the incision sites as healing progresses.
+Pain medications will manage the side effects.

 When will I see results from my tummy tuck?